 Compliance, then, is a type of self-assessment.
 Although a company will still implement a complete QMS, it won’t hire a third-party certification body to conduct the certification audit.

-To sum up: ISO certification offers independent validation that a company conforms to a set of standards created by the ISO.
+ISO certification offers independent validation that a company conforms to standards created by the ISO.
 Compliance, on the other hand, means complying with the requirements of ISO standards without the formalized certification and recertification process.